Zales

+A Zales location in the Mershops Weberstown in Stockton, California, November 2024.

 The Zale Corporation (best known as Zales) is an American jewelry retailer, incorporated in Delaware in 1993.
 The principal executive offices are located in Coppell, Texas.

 History

-The company began in 1924 in Wichita Falls, Texas, when the two Russian-Jewish immigrant brothers Morris (M. B.) Zale and William Zale (born Zalefsky/Zalewski), along with Ben Lipshy opened the first Zales Jewelers store (now a division in the multi-division company).
+The company began in 1924 in Wichita Falls, Texas, [the building has been renovated and is currently being leased by The Korat bistro downtown, named so in honor of the first location] when the two Russian-Jewish immigrant brothers Morris (M. B.) Zale and William Zale (born Zalefsky/Zalewski), along with Ben Lipshy opened the first Zales Jewelers store (now a division in the multi-division company).

 As a marketing strategy, the Zale brothers instituted a credit plan whereby customers could pay "a penny down and a dollar a week", making jewelry and other merchandise affordable for the average working American.
 The success of this credit policy led to the company expanding to a total of 12 stores in Oklahoma and Texas by 1941.
 Zales Jewelers moved its headquarters from Wichita Falls to Dallas in 1946.
 In 1998, online shopping was opened at www.zales.com.